October 8th - 11th 2025

 14:00 PANEL 3: WORKSHOPS (PARALLEL SESSIONS)

-Workshop A – Venue: Halle 7
+Workshop A – Venue: Hall 7

 Towards participatory collection management in museums with migration heritage collections: Insights from the Red Star Line Museum”